salonisnaik/salonisnaik.github.io/content/blog/grad/index.md

   - admin

 tags:
+  - graduate
   - officially have a degree
-  - graduate

 content_meta:
   trending: false
 ---

 I am grateful to annouce that I have officially graduated from UC Merced!
 I have received Graduation High Honors as well as Cognitive Science Honors.
+I graduated with a double major in Cognitve Science(B.S) and Psychology(B.A.).
 Merced will forever hold a special place in my heart, I'm so glad I got to spend the last 4 years here!